Azure/ai-hub/docs/responsibleai.md

 ## Conclusion

-In this article I have discussed some of the challenges and opportunities of using large language models to create AI applications.
-We have also introduced some of the tools and best practices that can help developers to use large language models responsibly and effectively, such as mitigation strategies, prompt engineering, and monitoring.
+In this article we have discussed some of the challenges and opportunities of using large language models to create AI applications.
+We have also introduced some of the tools and best practices that can help developers to use large language models responsibly and effectively, such as mitigation strategies, prompt engineering and monitoring.
 By following these steps, developers can leverage the power of large language models while ensuring the safety and quality of their AI applications.